-In this class, you will learn how to improve your proposal writing, resulting in improved proposal quality and increased win rates.
-Students will learn what constitutes great proposal writing as well as how to plan and write effective proposals, avoid pitfalls commonly found in proposal writing, and write content to efficiently increase proposal evaluation scores.
-Class exercises allow students to practice these skills in class with instructor feedback.
+In this online, instructor-led class, you will learn how to modernize your proposal writing, resulting in improved proposal quality and increased win rates.
+Students will learn what constitutes a great proposal as well as how to plan and write compelling proposals to efficiently increase proposal evaluation scores.
+Class exercises allow students to practice these skills with instructor feedback.

 What you will learn:

 - How the government evaluates proposals in order to write content that achieves high scores

 - Seven proven quality measures for analyzing proposal content

-- How to plan proposal content using techniques such as content plans and annotated outlines
+- How to plan content effectively using annotated outlines and content plans

 - How to develop Strength Statements

-- How to apply tools including the SUPS method for eﬀective writing
+- How to use the SUPS method for better articulation of value proposition

 - How to develop titles and action captions for graphics that underscore key messages

 Who should attend?